 As contemplated in the Company's remuneration policy, every two years the Remuneration Committee reviews the non-executive director fee data from comparable companies in the main European indices (including the IBEX 35).
-The last review took place in 2017, therefore a review was carried out in 2019.
-After analyzing the current market trends with independent remuneration advisors, the Committee proposed to the Board to increase the annual fees taking into account the average inflation rates over the last two years in Amadeus's main European locations (Spain, France and Germany).
+The last review took place in 2019.